LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

         outputs["loss"] = loss
         return (loss, outputs) if return_outputs else loss
 ```
-This way to `Trainer` does not use the loss of the model.
-The implementation <!--of the `.compute_loss` method --> is straightforward.
-The `.compute_loss` method receives the model and the input data as inputs.
-This way, all data of the current batch is available, which is especially helpful in cases like ours where we need to check the input to compute the loss.
-In addition, to our custom loss function, we also add another attribute to the `Trainer`, which holds the id of the target sentence token.
-We leave the rest of the `Trainer` untouched.

 ### Metrics

-Since we also want to evaluate our model using two different metrics, we need to write a function that computes both.
+To compute custom metrics while validation we need to create a function.
+The function computes both metrics that we want to use at one.
-In contrast to the `.compute_loss`-method, which receives the input, this function only receives an `EvalPrediction` object.
+In contrast to the `.compute_loss`-method, which receives the input, it receives an `EvalPrediction` object as input.
 An `EvalPrediction` contains the model's outputs and the labels from the dataset.
 However, similar to the loss function, computing the metrics requires access to the input data to retrieve the indices of the target tokens.
-To control the content of an `EvalPrediction`, object we can use the `label_names` parameter of the `TrainingArguments`.
+To control the content of an `EvalPrediction` object we can use the `label_names` parameter of the `TrainingArguments`.
 With this argument, we can specify additional fields that get copied from the input batches to the `EvalPrediction` objects.
 This way, we can incorporate the labels and the `input_ids` of tokens in the `EvalPrediction` object.

+A minor but valuable trait of the `EvalPrediction` objects is that their content gets converted from `torch.tensors` to `np.arrays`.
+Because most validation metrics from other libraries use Numpy, we do not need to convert the data manually.

 ```python
 training_args = TrainingArguments(